wp-staging/wp-staging/readme.txt

 = {{ version }} =
-* New: Complete rewrite of the code base
+* New: Major version - Complete rewrite of the code base
 * New: Batch processing allows to clone even huge sites without any timeouts
 * New: Preparation for WP QUADS PRO with ability to copy file changes back to live site
+* New: Bypass (broken) third party plugins during wp staging related ajax requests to prevent processing errors.
+Use a mu plugin for this.

 = 1.1.6 =
 * New: Add download link to WP Staging Beta Version 2.0.1